TalariaSoftware/ncmanager-help/committees/take-minutes.md

 Once you are
 in a meeting,
 it is the responsibility
-of the chair
+of the chair,
-or their designee
+or their designee,
 to take minutes
 of the meeting.[^bylawscommitteeminutes]